 Québec offers a host of travel opportunities.
-It's a great place to enjoy winter sports, and with annual snowfall totals measured in feet rather than inches, there rarely is a shortage of snow for skiers, snowboarders, and tobogganers.
+It's a great place to enjoy winter sports, and with annual snowfall totals measured in feet rather than inches, there is rarely a shortage of snow for skiers, snowboarders, and tobogganers.
 Fall colors are brilliant and in summer the cities of Montreal and Québec City host major outdoor festivals.
-This collection of stories will direct you to the enjoyment and impart some tips for seeing Québec on a budget.
+Here are some tips for seeing Québec on a budget.

 Montreal is large enough to offer all the chain hotel options you could imagine, but also scores of smaller establishments steeped in the style and history of their respective neighborhoods.
 Take a look at some options from hostels and budget inns to a splurge hotel that offers value if not low price.

 Montreal has many fine restaurants, but some of the most memorable meals you'll enjoy here might be budget-friendly picnics.
 There is no shortage of great places to assemble a great picnic, starting with the huge Jean-Talon Market, one of the largest of its kind in North America.
 From fresh produce to a unique style of bagel, discover some of the great ingredients in a Montreal picnic.

 Québec City is perched atop a hill overlooking the St. Lawrence River.
 It is at this point that the river becomes much wider -- and that is the meaning of the word Québec.
 It's the provincial capital, but also a key point in the history of North America.
 Accordingly, the Old Québec or Vieux-Québec historic area is recognized as a UNESCO World Heritage Site.
 It's a great place for a weekend or a week of sightseeing.
 Take a look at some strategies for visiting Québec City on a budget.